What You Should Know About Reglan and Tardive Dyskinesia

 How long does it take for tardive dyskinesia to develop from Reglan?

-TD may develop after months or years of treatment, with risk increasing with longer duration and higher cumulative doses (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+TD can develop after weeks, months, or years of Reglan use.
+The risk increases with longer treatment duration and higher cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+However, TD can also occur after short-term use, especially in high-risk patients.

 Does submitting information create an attorney-client relationship?